-- To stand out from other mail or collateral they may be sifting through
+- Stand out from other mail or collateral they may be sifting through

-- to increase the perceived value of your mail package and align the product/service or brand being marketed with the luxury concept
+- Increase the perceived value of your mail package and align the product/service or brand being marketed with the luxury concept

 When you think about the lifetime value of this segment (and the amount of discretionary income they have to spend), the added cost of using a more expensive stock is completely justified.
 Not to mention, textured/coated stocks play exceptionally well into the tactile nature of direct mail, increasing the propensity for engagement.